The U.S. & The Global Fund to Fight AIDS, Tuberculosis and Malaria

 U.S. Engagement with the Global Fund

-In addition to U.S. governance and oversight of the Global Fund, U.S. financial support has been significant and a key component of U.S. involvement (see Figure).24 The U.S. first contributed to the Global Fund in FY 2001 through annual appropriations bills.25 All U.S. support for the Global Fund was then incorporated into PEPFAR when it was created in 2003.26 At that time, Congress authorized up to $1 billion for the Global Fund for FY 2004 and “such sums as may be necessary for FY 2005-2008.”27 In the 2008 reauthorization of PEPFAR, Congress authorized up to $2 billion in FY 2009 and “such sums as may be necessary for FY 2010-2013.”28 In 2013 and 2018, Congress again reauthorized PEPFAR, and while it included provisions on U.S. support for the Global Fund (see below), it did not include specific funding amounts.29 Discussions are currently underway to reauthorize PEPFAR again.
-See the KFF policy watch on PEPFAR reauthorization key issues as well as the KFF brief on PEPFAR legislation over time .
+In addition to U.S. engagement in governance and oversight of the Global Fund, U.S. financial support has been significant and is a key component of U.S. involvement (see figure).19 The U.S. first contributed to the Global Fund in FY 2001, and then upon the creation of PEPFAR in 2003, Congress incorporated all U.S. support for the Global Fund under the PEPFAR umbrella.
+At that time, Congress authorized up to $1 billion for the Global Fund for FY 2004 and “such sums as may be necessary” for FY 2005-FY 2008.
+In the 2008 reauthorization of PEPFAR, Congress authorized up to $2 billion in FY 2009 and “such sums as may be necessary” for FY 2010-FY 2013.”
+In 2013, 2018, and 2024, Congress again reauthorized PEPFAR, and while those reauthorizations included provisions related to U.S. support for the Global Fund (see below), they did not include specific funding authorization amounts.
+Since the 2024 reauthorization was a short-term extension (through March 2025), discussions about the next reauthorization of PEPFAR, including expiring provisions related to the Global Fund, are ongoing.
+See the KFF policy watch on PEPFAR reauthorization key issues as well as the KFF brief on PEPFAR legislation over time.

 Congress specifies support for the Global Fund each year as part of PEPFAR appropriations, and funding is typically provided through the Department of State, although funding has also been provided through USAID and NIH in past years.
-Between FY 2001 and FY 2023, regular Congressional appropriations to the Global Fund totaled almost $25 billion.
-In FY 2021, an additional $3.5 billion was provided as emergency funding to respond to the COVID-19 pandemic.30 Congress has historically matched or provided more to the Global Fund each year than the President has requested.
+Between FY 2001 and FY 2024, regular Congressional appropriations to the Global Fund totaled approximately $26 billion.20 In FY 2021, an additional $3.5 billion was provided as emergency funding to respond to the COVID-19 pandemic.21 Congress has historically matched or provided more to the Global Fund each year than the President has requested.
 (See the KFF budget tracker and the KFF fact sheet on the U.S. Global Health Budget: Global Fund for details on historical appropriations for the Global Fund.)

-While Congress has provided strong funding support for the Global Fund, it has also placed restrictions on U.S. contributions: 31
+While Congress has provided strong funding support for the Global Fund, it has also regularly passed provisions that placed restrictions on U.S. contributions:22

 - Requiring that total U.S. contributions do not exceed 33% of total contributions from all donors, a provision that was part of the original PEPFAR authorization and maintained in the reauthorizations.
 Designed to leverage U.S. contributions to increase support from other donors and to limit the U.S. from becoming the predominant donor to the Global Fund, it was invoked only once, in FY 2004 when appropriated funds were held back until the following fiscal year when the 33% cap would not be exceeded.